 Since the SBA guarantees 85% of loans that are $150,000 or less and 75% of larger loans, these installment loans can be difficult to get.

 Most banks and credit unions offer business installment loans to small business owners.
 If your credit is good, they’ll likely approve you for a favorable interest rate.
 On the contrary, if you have bad credit, you may have a tough time getting approved for desirable terms.
 It’s a good idea to do your research and compare various offers before moving forward with a loan from a bank or credit union.

 This isn’t an option for everyone but if you have a family member or friend that believes in your business, and has the money to invest, you can ask them to make an installment loan to your business.
 Although many small businesses find capital this way, keep in mind that if you go this route, you may have to pay them shares and give them ownership stake in your business if they don’t require you to make regular periodic payments.

 There are a number of requirements you must meet before a lender grants you an installment loan.
 If you’re a startup, you may find the process of applying for and getting approved for one of these loans a bit more complicated.

 If you’d like to take out an installment loan, good credit is a must.
 Ideally, you’d have a high business credit score.
 In the event you’re a startup, however, as a business owner good personal credit will likely not be enough.
 Check your free business credit scores to see where you stand before you apply.
-Nav brings your personal and business credit together in one FREE account so you can monitor your full credit picture.

 Traditional lenders will require you to put up collateral like your vehicle before offering you installment credit.
 This reduces their risk because it allows them to sell your assets if you don’t make your payments.
 An online business lender will not require specifically identified collateral to secure most business loans.